 Thanksgiving is National Family Health History Day.
 Learn how Mass General Cancer Center’s genetic counselors can help you review patterns in your family health history.

 Explore the Center for Cancer Risk Assessment

-Our team helps to identify families that may have a hereditary cancer syndrome and, when indicated, provides genetic testing, screening and support.
+Our team provides comprehensive care for patients and families that have hereditary cancer predisposition.
+In addition to providing comprehensive screening, prevention options and support for patients and families with hereditary cancer predisposition genes, we help to identify families that may have a hereditary cancer syndrome and, when indicated, provide genetic testing.
 Our certified and licensed genetic counselors are experienced in helping patients gather the information they need to make informed healthcare decisions.
-We offer hereditary cancer risk assessment, education and genetic testing across a variety of specialty clinics.
+We offer hereditary cancer risk assessment, education, genetic testing and coordinated medical care across a variety of specialty programs.